Explore More (Beta)

 • context - The Android Context.

-• tblExploreMoreListener - A class instance that listens for Taboola SDK Explore More events (i.e. implements the TBLExploreMoreClassicListener).
+• tblExploreMoreListener - A class instance that listens for Taboola SDK Explore More events (i.e. extends TBLExploreMoreClassicListener).

 • placementName - The placement name, as provided by Taboola - e.g. "Feed - Explore more".